 - Cap to protect yourself from the sun.

-- Ziploc bags (to store garbage).
+- Ziploc bags or similar (to store the garbage).

-- Trekking poles.
+- Hiking poles.

 - Not allowed for pregnant women.

-How far in advance should I book the program?
+- How far in advance should I book the program?

-What is the difference between a program with accommodation in refugios and a program with accommodation in camping?
+- What is the difference between a program with accommodation in refugios and a program with accommodation in camping?